cmnemoi/eMush/Api/src/Equipment/README.md

 ## Tools (parent of Weapon, BluePrint, Book, Document)

-These are items with specific actions.
+Tools provide additional actions to the equipment, however those actions are only available if the equipment is operational (charged and not broken).
 Each equipment can only have one tool mechanic.

 ### Weapon